GrafeasGroup/tor/CONTRIBUTING.md

 After checking out the repo, run `bin/run setup` to install native dependencies.

-To install this package locally, setup a virtualenv environment and run `pip install -e .` from the project root.
+To install this package locally, setup a virtualenv environment and run `pip install --process-dependency-links -e .` from the project root.
 To make sure you have everything setup correctly, run `bin/run test` and it _should_ pass entirely.